 - Family Law

-- A wide array of issues involving characterization, tracing, valuation and division
+- While on the bench, handled a wide variety of issues involving characterization, tracing, valuation and division

 - In re: Marriage of Short, 125 Wn.
 2d 865 (1995)

 - A landmark case dealing with Microsoft stock options

 - Andersen v.
 King County, 158 Wn.
 2d 1 (2006)